-The wingwave method is a form of performance and emotional coaching that quickly and tangibly reduces performance stress and increases creativity, mental fitness and the ability to cope with conflict for the coachee in just a few sessions.
-This resource effect is created by a basic intervention that seems very simple: the creation of ‘alert’ REM (Rapid Eye Movement) phases which we humans only experience while asleep and dreaming.
-The coach guides their coachee’s gaze to and fro horizontally using rapid hand movements.
+The wingwave method is a performing and emotional coaching that quickly and tangibly reduces performance stress and increases creativity, mental fitness, and the ability to cope with conflicts.
+This all happens just after a few sessions.
+This resourceful effect is created by a basic intervention that seems very simple: the creation of ‘induced´ REM (Rapid Eye Movement) phases which we experience while sleeping and dreaming.
+The coach waves in front of the coachee’s eyes using rapid hand movements.

 It is scientifically proven that during the REM phases while awake, parts of the brain which had previously been disconnected, join together in an optimum cooperation causing feelings of stress to noticeably ebb away – the back and forth eye movement is essential for the brain (hemispheres) to rebalance, a fixed gaze would not work.
 The "motion" of the eyes is therefore an effective trigger for positive "waves".

 As an alternative to "waving", the coach sometimes works with bilateral tones or light tapping techniques called "tapping".

 Thanks to the myostatic test, a particularly well-researched muscle feedback tool, the exact issue is determined in advance and the effectiveness of the intervention is proven afterwards.